VelasquezAlejandro044/alejandro-individual-project/README.md

 Deliverables

 # Plan

+- Use Trello to plan workload

-Acquire and prepare Walmart sales found on kaggle.com.
+- Acquire and prepare Walmart sales found on kaggle.com.
 Analysis based on Time Series modeling and ran through the data pipeline.

-Use vizuals to understand the data and find the best performing Model.
+- Use visuals to understand the data and find the best performing Model.

 - Github Repo w/ Final Notebook and README
 - Project summary and writeup for your resume or other professional portfolio pieces